Pranyub/mitre-ectf-2023/documentation/design_doc.md

     - There is a timeout on pairs permitted; some sort of reflash protection is needed as well
 - Features are not forgeable (SR5)
     - Features are **signed** by the manufacturer
-- Features are unique to each car (SR6)
+- Features packaged for one car should not be enableable on another (SR6)
+    - Signing of features will include the car it was intented for.

 ---